-we always ask the following five questions of services.
-Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.

-No action \checkmark The practice had systems and processes to provide safe care and treatment.
-They used learning from incidents and complaints to help them improve.
+The practice had systems and processes to provide safe care and treatment.
+They used learning from accidents and complaints to help them improve.
+At the time of our visit, staff were not recording incidents but they subsequently introduced log sheets for this.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.

 Staff were qualified for their roles and the practice completed essential recruitment checks.
+Some information was not present regarding the immunisation status of two clinical staff members and was not provided to us as requested in the days following the inspection.
+We were told that this information had been requested from staff.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

-The practice had suitable arrangements for dealing with medical and other emergencies.
+The practice had arrangements for dealing with medical and other emergencies.
+However, some of the equipment was missing and other items had expired.
+We had been sent evidence that some, but not all of the missing/date expired equipment had been replaced.

 Are services effective?

 We found that this practice was providing effective care in accordance with the relevant regulations.

-No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as.
+The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as professional and thorough.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

 We found that this practice was providing caring services in accordance with the relevant regulations.

-No action ~ We received feedback about the practice from 15 people.
+We received feedback about the practice from 27 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff treated them with dignity, respect and empathy.
-We were given examples of how staff displayed these qualities including being attentive to their needs and ensuring privacy was maintained during treatment.
+They told us staff were caring, professional and diligent.
+They said that they were given thorough explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
-We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect.
-Are services responsive to people's needs?
-We found that this practice was providing responsive care in accordance with the relevant regulations.
-No action ~